dominikcebula/aws-samples-lambda-cloudwatch-events-scheduler/README.md

 ## Introduction

-This repository contains sample code that invokes a Lambda function on a schedule using EventBridge Scheduler.
+This repository contains sample code that invokes a Lambda function on a schedule using CloudWatch Event Scheduler.

 ## Usage